-- Authorizes counties and cities to include an optional salmon recovery element within comprehensive plans adopted under the Growth Management Act (GMA). - Requires a county or city that has included a salmon recovery element in its comprehensive plan to adopt a salmon recovery work plan that will result in an improvement in anadromous fish habitat. - Establishes a process for the review and approval of salmon recovery work plans. - Establishes an alternative compliance pathway for counties and cities in which certain contingencies arise. - Provides that a county or city may not be found to be in non-compliance with GMA requirements related to protections for critical areas if the Department of Fish and Wildlife determines that the county or city has not received adequate funding to implement a salmon recovery program.
+- Authorizes counties and cities to include an optional salmon recovery element within comprehensive plans adopted under the Growth Management Act (GMA). - Requires a county or city that has included a salmon recovery element in its comprehensive plan to adopt a salmon recovery work plan that will result in an improvement in anadromous fish habitat. - Provides that a county or city may not be found to be in non-compliance with GMA requirements related to protections for critical areas if the Department of Fish and Wildlife determines that the county or city has not received adequate funding to implement a salmon recovery program.

-Hearing Date: 1/28/22
+Hearing Date: 1/12/23